echosaber/HealthCheckUtility/README.md

 ## Support

 This tool is provided AS IS, and thus no support from JAMF Software, or any other entities is garunteed.
 While in it's beta stage, please contact Jake Schultz with any questions or bugs. (jacob.schultz@jamfsoftware.com) Please include any output from the tool in any emails.

+## Where is the Code?

+This tool is being distributed in binary-only format, for now.
+The tool **may** be open sourced in the future.
+Head to the releases tab to grab the .jar file.

 ## License